coltenunger/tuneTrove/README.md

 # tuneTrove
-A web app that displays detailed information about my favorite albums
+A web app that displays detailed information about my favorite artists and albums!